 Who Is Getting a Bachelor’s Degree in Other Engineering?

 At the countrywide level, the racial-ethnic distribution of other engineering majors is as follows:

 |Hispanic or Latino||81|

-Americans aren’t the only ones with an interest in Other Engineering.
+Students from other countries are interested in Other Engineering, too.
 About 14.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Other Engineering Majors Make?

 Bachelor’s Degree Starting Salary

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in other engineering was $63,100 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $58,800 (25th percentile) and $66,350 (75th percentile).